strapi/documentation/docs/user-docs/latest/getting-started/introduction.md

 ## Accessing the admin panel

 The admin panel is the back office of your Strapi application.
-From the admin panel, you will be able to manage content types, and write their actual content.
+From the admin panel, you will be able to manage content-types, and write their actual content.
 It is also from the admin panel that you will manage users, both administrators and end-users of your Strapi application.

 ::: caution
 In order to access the admin panel, your Strapi application must be launched, and you must be aware of the URL to its admin panel (e.g. `api.example.com/admin`).